Black Bean Brownies (vegan)

 Prepare the black bean brownies:

-- Remove the blade of your food processor.
+- Remove the blade from your food processor.
 Add the chocolate chips and mix with a spoon or spatula.
-If your brownie batter is warm from blending, let it cool down before mixing in the chocolate chips.
+If your brownie batter is warm from the blending, let it cool down before mixing in the chocolate chips.

-- Pour the batter into your prepared pan.
+- Pour the batter into your prepared baking dish.
 Smooth the surface with a spoon or spatula.
-If desired, sprinkle additional chocolate chips on top of the batter.
+If desired, sprinkle extra chocolate chips on top of the batter.

 Bake the brownies: